pouriamoosavi/revealancer/README.md

 - Enjoy lots of information about each project and employer.

 ### Options
-You can right-click on any part of page that has no element and you will see a Reevealancer menu.
-Inside it you have two options,
+You can right-click on any part of page in freelancer website and you will see a `Reevealancer` menu. <br>
+Inside it you'll find two options,
 - `Show/Hide` which toggle the state of informations,
 - and Github repo which obviously leads you here.
 You can click on it, come here and read this again, then you will do this for eternity.